zigbang/react-native-tuya/README.md

 # @volst/react-native-tuya

-This is a fork of [TuyaInc/tuyasmart-home-sdk-react-native](https://github.com/TuyaInc/tuyasmart-home-sdk-react-native), fixing some issues we were having that were not merged.
-Refer to the commit logs for our changes.
+This is a fork of [TuyaInc/tuyasmart-home-sdk-react-native](https://github.com/TuyaInc/tuyasmart-home-sdk-react-native), fixing a lot of issues we came across.
+It also uses TypeScript.

+Some features are not implemented, feel free to send a PR for those missing features.

 ## Feature Overview